 - Institute of Registered Myotherapists of Australia (IRMA) – Level two

 - able to provide evidence of current professional indemnity insurance.
-Further information on WorkSafe's required level of professional indemnity insurance can be found on WorkSafe’s Service Provider Registration Application for Medical and Allied Health Services.
+Further information on WorkSafe's required level of professional indemnity insurance can be found on WorkSafe's application for registration to provide services to workers

 What if I am not a member of a recognised association